 - Assistant Professor, Department of Immunology

-- Member, Cancer Immunology Program, UPMC Hillman Cancer Center
+- Member, Cancer Immunology and Immunotherapy Program, UPMC Hillman Cancer Center

 - Chair, Program in Microbiology and Immunology Admissions Committee